oam-dev/spec/README.md

-# Open Application Model Specification
+# Open Animal Model Specification

 |![notification](assets/bell-outline-badge.svg) What is NEW!|
 |------------------|